Parsa-Rajabi/CMPT-376/docs/ai-policy.md

 ### Acknowledgements

-This policy was inspired by an AI Policy for a UBC taught by [Dongwook Yoon](https://dwyoon.com/) and refined through the feedback of students from CMPT 276 - D300 in Fall 2023 at SFU.
+This policy was inspired by an AI Policy for a course at UBC taught by [Dongwook Yoon](https://dwyoon.com/) and refined through the feedback of students from CMPT 276 - D300 in Fall 2023 at SFU.